Last Updated on March 15, 2023 by Jessica Lauren Vine

 - Stand to one side of the camper being towed and listen for any squeaks, grinding noises, or clicking noises that are coming from the camper wheels.

-If you hear any of these sounds, there’s a good chance that your wheel bearings need to be checked and repaired or replaced.
+If you hear any of these sounds, there’s a good chance that your wheel bearings need to be checked and repaired or replaced and it’s a good thing you’re learning how to check camper wheel bearings.

 Checking your wheels for motion is more in-depth and slightly more difficult, as you will need a wheel jack.
 If you have a jack handy and want to check your bearings, then here’s how to do it.